 - "Background" means the calculated phosphorus loads from surface water and alluvial groundwater, including nonpoint sources and direct precipitation, that does not originate from point source discharges.
-Background is calculated by subtracting the Reservoir Base-Load and Wasteload Allocations from the Total Maximum Annual Load. - "Best management practice" means best methods, measures or practices selected by an agency to meet its nonpoint source control needs.
+Background is calculated by subtracting the Reservoir Base-Load and Wasteload Allocations from the Total Maximum Annual Load. - 2.
+"Best management practice" means best methods, measures or practices selected by an agency to meet its nonpoint source control needs.
 Best management practices include, but are not limited to, structural and nonstructural controls and operation and maintenance procedures.
-Best management practices can be applied before, during and after pollution producing activities to reduce or eliminate the introduction of pollutants into receiving waters. - "Chatfield Watershed" consists of: (a) for Plum Creek, all portions of Plum Creek and its tributaries, including segments 8, 9, 10a, 10b, 11a, 11b, 12 and 131 and (b) for the South Platte River, the portions of segments 6a, 6b, and 7 of the South Platte River1 downstream of Strontia Springs Reservoir outfall.
-The Chatfield Watershed is depicted in Figure 1 attached to this regulation (New Figure 1)
+Best management practices can be applied before, during and after pollution-producing activities to reduce or eliminate the introduction of pollutants into receiving waters. - 3.
+"Chatfield Watershed" consists of: (a) for Plum Creek, all portions of Plum Creek and its tributaries, including segments 8, 9, 10a, 10b, 11a, 11b, 12 and 13, and (b) for the South Platte River, the portions of segments 6 and 7 of the South Platte River1 downstream of Strontia Springs Reservoir outfall.
+The Chatfield Watershed is depicted in Figure 1 attached to this regulation. - 4.
+"Chatfield Watershed Authority" means the organization formed by intergovernmental agreement, consisting of the general purpose governments and Title 32 Districts outside incorporated areas within the Chatfield Watershed with point source discharges and/or stormwater control powers. - 5.
+"Effluent limitation" means any restriction or prohibition established pursuant to this regulation, the Colorado Water Quality Control Act or the federal act on1 quantities, rates, and concentrations of chemical, physical, biological, and other constituents which are discharged from point sources into state waters, including, but not limited to, standards of performance for new sources, toxic effluent standards, and schedules of compliance.

-1 The stream segments referenced are described in the Classifications and Numeric Standards - South Platte River Basin, Regulation No. 38 (5 CCR 1002-38).
+1The stream segments referenced are described in the Classifications and Numeric Standards - South Platte River Basin, Regulation No. 38 (5 CCR 1002-38).

-- 4. "Chatfield Watershed Authority" means the organization formed by local governments and Title 32 Districts, industry, corporations and other entities within the Chatfield Watershed to implement point source, nonpoint source and/or stormwater controls. - 5.
-"Effluent limitation" means any restriction or prohibition established pursuant to this regulation, the Colorado Water Quality Control Act or the federal act on quantities, rates, and concentrations of chemical, physical, biological, and other constituents which are discharged from point sources into state waters, including, but not limited to, standards of performance for new sources, toxic effluent standards, and schedules of compliance. - 6.
-"Individual sewage disposal system" means a system or facility for treating, neutralizing, stabilizing, or disposing of sewage which is not a part of or connected to a wastewater treatment works. - 7.
-"Land application" is any discharge applied to the land for land disposal or land treatment and does not include a discharge to surface waters even if such waters are subsequently diverted and applied to the land. - "Land Application Return Factor" means (1) For land application sites with an augmentation plan decreed by Colorado District Court, Water Division 1: the return flow percent decreed in that augmentation plan; and (2) For land application sites without an augmentation plan decreed by Colorado District Court, Water Division, or who elect not to use the return flow percent in their decree: the ratio of the area of the land treatment site divided by the sum of the surface areas of all lysimeters.
+- "Individual sewage disposal system" means a system or facility for treating, neutralizing, stabilizing, or disposing of sewage which is not a part of or connected to a wastewater treatment works. - 7.
+"Land application" is any discharge applied to the land for land disposal or land treatment and does not include a discharge to surface waters even if such waters are subsequently diverted and applied to the land. - 8.
+"Land Application Return Factor" means (1) For land application sites with an augmentation plan decreed by Colorado District Court, Water Division 1: the return flow percent decreed in that augmentation plan; and (2) For land application sites without an augmentation plan decreed by Colorado District Court, Water Division, or who elect not to use the return flow percent in their decree: the ratio of the area of the land treatment site divided by the sum of, the surface areas of all lysimeters.